handshake-org/hsd/README.md

 ```

 After the appropriate amount of time has passed, (1 day in the case of
-testnet), we should reveal our bid (note, revealing early is allowed!).
+testnet), we should reveal our bid.

 ``` bash
 # Reveal our bid for handshake